DataverseLabs/pyinterpolate/developer/documentation/testing/test_step_by_step.md

 4. [Create testing `conda` environment with implemented and tested functionality](#test-with-tutorials).
 Update all tutorials where change / addition may affect calculation results.
 Remember to update **Changelog table** in recalculated tutorials.
 5. (Optional) [Write a tutorial](#tutorial-as-a-test) which covers your functionality or code change.

-To make things easier to understand we will gou through the example of `calculate_seimvariance()` function.
+To make things easier to understand we will go through the example of `calculate_seimvariance()` function.

 ## Example function